 It is notable that the X-T2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark III does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1Ds Mark III and the X-T2 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Fujifilm X-T2 Manual.
+Further information on the features and operation of the 1Ds Mark III and X-T2 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Fujifilm X-T2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.